marsion0245/javascript-challenge/README.md

 6) Input text capitalization is updated during table buildup

 ### Filter functionality:
+1) Filer side menu is opened by click on Filter om the the right top corned of the page; menu is hidden by second click on the same menu; open / close is available only in UFO-level-2
-1) Is activated with either keyup, or by click on Filter button (this is redundant)
+2) Is activated with either keyup, or by click on Filter button (this is redundant)
-2) Uses regex for string values (datetime, city, shape):
+3) Uses regex for string values (datetime, city, shape):
 	- searches for a subtring in the corresponding field
 	- search is case sensitive
 	- user can enter regular expression
-3) Country and State dropdown are cascaded, change in Country automatically reloads States
+4) Country and State dropdown are cascaded, change in Country automatically reloads States
-4) Values are combined with AND
+5) Values are combined with AND
-5) Clearing of the filter removes all values and shows all rows
+6) Clearing of the filter removes all values and shows all rows
-6) Table is not rebuilt after filter cleanup, display=none is used istead of removing values from DOM
+7) Table is not rebuilt after filter cleanup, display=none is used istead of removing values from DOM

 ### The code
 * Is located in ~/static/app.js files